DoniaEsawi/jobs/README.md

 See `Dockerfile` for information on what dependencies are available to the scripts running in the container.
 The cron schedule is located in `crontab`

-# How to Setup Locally
+## How to Setup Locally

-Create the environment variable file from the template: `$ cp .env.dist .env` and fill in with any pertinent environment variables.
+### Create the environment variable file from the template:

+`$ cp .env.dist .env` and fill in with any pertinent environment variables into the newly created `.env`.

-Set up the host computer.
+### Set up the host computer.

-## Install docker and docker-compose onto the host computer
+Install docker and docker-compose onto the host computer

 Run `$ ./bin/install.sh`